 Every machine has moving parts and will naturally make some noise.
 Most HVAC systems produce at least a low hum.
 Loud banging or screeching sounds aren’t so normal.
 If you are regularly hearing something that doesn’t sound normal, you’re probably right and might need to take a quick look at your system or call a professional.

 Smells are common in ducted systems in particular.
 We’ve seen all sorts of things trapped in ducts producing foul smells.
 From dead rodents to mold, you never really know what could be stuck in those ducts.
 If you smell mildew or rotten eggs coming from your vents this is a sign of mold, a dead animal, or even a gas leak!
 It’s vitally important for you to get a trained eye (and nose) to come take a look.

 If you’re having HVAC trouble this summer, we want to help!
 Fill out our form online or call us at (336) 814-2613.
-Our technicians are trained in cleanliness and take the utmost care and caution when helping your home.
+Our technicians at Earnhardt Heating & Cooling, Inc. are trained in cleanliness and take the utmost care and caution when helping your home.